uberfastman/fantasy-football-metrics-weekly-report/README.md

 3. Accept the terms & conditions.

-4. Name your project, something like `ff-report-drive-uploader`, but it can be anything you like.
+4. Name your project, something like `ff-metrics-weekly-report`, but it can be anything you like.

 5. Click `CREATE`.